AntonShokhrin/email-trawler/README.md

 Apache Tika framework parses the .pst file and email messages.
 A Tika plugin, I wrote, extracts relevant attributes of each email message.
 Actual email parsing is left up to Lib PST library.

-Finally, I use Standford NLP library to process for Named Entity Recognition purposes.
-The library only seeks out organization names in the input text.
+Finally, I use Stanford NLP library to process for Named Entity Recognition purposes.
+Only organization extracting capability of the Stanford NLP library are being used.

 A pom.xml file simplifies compliling and running of the code.